 The improving economy and alternatives to foreclosure, including short sales and loan modifications, have helped prevent homes from becoming part of the shadow inventory.

 CoreLogic s calculates the shadow inventory by adding the number of homes in foreclosure and those that are bank-owned but not yet for sale.
-Homes where
+Homes where owners are 90 days or more past due on their payments also are included.

 All told, the shadow inventory in the United States was worth about $382 billion as of July, the firm estimated.
 That's down from $397 billion a year ago, it said.